Variable Selection Using Relative Importance Rankings

 \subsection{Conclusion}

 This work bridges the divide between relative importance (RI) analysis and variable selection, establishing that RI measures provide a robust foundation for filter-based selection.
 By leveraging the minimal transformation, RI-based methods achieve robust signal detection when predictors are highly correlated, a setting that challenges many benchmark approaches.
 Extensive simulations show that LS-RI methods, particularly LS-CRI.Z, deliver consistently high performance across a wide range of conditions.
-Furthermore, the regularized Ridge-RI variants provides additional adaptability for model building.
+Furthermore, the regularized Ridge-RI variants provide additional adaptability for model building.
+The analysis of high-dimensional gene expression datasets further illustrates their practical utility and scalability in real-world applications.
 These findings position the RI measures not merely as a complementary tool for post-hoc explanation but as a competitive and scalable tool for variable selection.
 We hope this work motivates broader adoption of RI measures into modern statistical learning.